Maggielssljy0101/CS330-Comp-Graphic-and-Visualization/README.md

 # CS330-Comp-Graphic-and-Visualization Final Project

-# H1-Junyu Liang
+# Junyu Liang

-# H1- Welcome to the project repository for my CS 330 Computer Graphics and Visualization course at SNHU Online!
+# Welcome to the project repository for my CS 330 Computer Graphics and Visualization course at SNHU Online!

 This course focused on 3D object creation using OpenGL with C++, emphasizing transformations, camera control, and scene construction.
 While the base code was adapted from tutorial materials, I implemented significant improvements to the architecture: